The Question

 Lev sealed the inner lock.
 Then the outer.
 The clamp released, the sound traveling through the hull, metal letting go of metal.
 The ship was free of the station and the station was free of the ship.

 Caro brought them off the dock on maneuvering thrusters.
-Slow, controlled, the same competence as the approach four days ago but in reverse.
+Slow, controlled, the same competence as the approach but in reverse.
 The station rotated in the viewport.
 Mara’s Prospect.
 A captured asteroid, eighty-two people in a rock, named by a woman who’d been twenty-three and convinced she was building something permanent.
 From outside it looked the same as arrival except the heat signature in the forward ring was gone and the lights in the aft sections were brighter, more of them, the sections Breck had repaired coming back online.
 The displaced module was still two degrees off true, but the reinforcements held it and the thermal contraction was slowing and it was going to stay where it was, which wasn’t where it was supposed to be but was where it was going to be from now on.
 The station had absorbed its new shape.

 “Burn in ten,” Caro said.